Uploaded: 15th February 2021

 From personal observation, at most, the inexperienced foragers may land, but quickly fly off again, or rest, but do not feed.

-However, it's easier to focus on varieties known to be popular with bees, because even some of the varieties with looser flower heads are not especially attractive to bees.
+However, it's best to focus on specific varieties known to be popular with bees, because even some of the varieties with 'looser flower heads' are not especially beneficial to pollinators.

 ALL RIGHTS RESERVED.